Pfizer yet to decide on Pain Therapeutics' painkiller

-Pfizer Inc said it could not decide whether to pursue regulatory approval for Pain Therapeutics Inc's painkiller Remoxy, for which the United States Food and Drug Administration sought additional studies.
+May 10 Pain Therapeutics Inc said Pfizer Inc, its marketing partner for painkiller Remoxy, was yet to decide on continuing to seek regulatory approval for the drug.

-Shares of Pain Therapeutics fell 46 percent before the bell.
-Shares of Durect Corp, which provided the technology used in Remoxy, fell about 38 percent.
+Shares of Pain Therapeutics fell 20 percent in light trading before the bell.
+Shares of Durect Corp, which provided the technology used in Remoxy, fell about 13 percent.

-In a regulatory filing Pfizer -- which has marketing rights to the drug -- said that the FDA required additional clinical studies to be conducted for Remoxy, to address concerns raised in its June 2011 rejection letter.
+However, Pfizer executive Alan Litwack said in a letter to Pain Therapeutics Chief Executive Remi Barbier that "no final decision has been made at this time" on whether to take Remoxy to commercial development. ()

 Pfizer said its response to the FDA's latest rejection letter in June 2011 would not be submitted to the regulator before mid-2015.